Center of population: World

 It is important to use a method that does not depend on a two-dimensional projection when dealing with the entire world.
-In a study from the Institut national d'études démographiques, the solution methodology deals only with the globe.
+In a study from the French Institut national d'études démographiques, the solution methodology deals only with the globe.
 As a result, the answer is independent of which map projection is used or where it is centered.
 As described above, the exact location of the center of population will depend on both the granularity of the population data used, and the distance metric.
 With geodesic distances as the metric, and a granularity of 1000 km, meaning that two population centers within 1000 km of each other are treated as part of a larger common population center of intermediate location, the world's center of population is found to lie "at the crossroads between China, India, Pakistan and Tajikistan" with an average distance of 5200 km to all humans.
 The data used in the reference support this result to a precision of only a few hundred kilometers, hence the exact location is not known.

 Another analysis, using city-level population data, found that the world's center of population is close to Almaty, Kazakhstan.